dtothefp/grunt-resemble-cli/README.md

 Default value: `false`
 *Note: If flagged as true ImageMagick or GraphicsMagick must be globally installed on the user's machine via HomeBrew or some other medium*

-A flag specifying if you would like to compare screenshots with (GraphicsMagick)[http://aheckmann.github.io/gm/].
+A flag specifying if you would like to compare screenshots with [GraphicsMagick](http://aheckmann.github.io/gm/).
 Resemble CLI was created in a way that the user does not have to globally install external dependencies such as PhantomJS, CasperJS, ImageMagick, and GraphicsMagick.
-Therefore, default behavior is to compare images using (ResembleJS)[http://huddle.github.io/Resemble.js/].
+Therefore, default behavior is to compare images using [ResembleJS](http://huddle.github.io/Resemble.js/).
 Comparing without GM is a much slower process as Phantom has to fire up a webpage to compare images within using Resemble.

 #### debug
 Type: `boolean`
 Default value: `false`

-This flag was developed primarily for the (Resemble CLI)[ https://www.npmjs.org/package/resemble-cli] and it has not been tested in the grunt plugin.
+This flag was developed primarily for the [Resemble CLI](https://www.npmjs.org/package/resemble-cli) and it has not been tested in the grunt plugin.
 It essentially will run the Phantom child process in debug mode.

-If you would like to debug the grunt task I suggest using (build-debug)[https://www.npmjs.org/package/build-debug]
+If you would like to debug the grunt task I suggest using [build-debug](https://www.npmjs.org/package/build-debug)

 ```js
 grunt.initConfig({